Safely manipulate SQL database directly (bypassing redmine API) ?

 Thanks for any hints or notes.

-RE: Safely manipulate SQL database directly (bypassing redmine API) ? - Added by Felix Schäfer 7 months ago
+RE: Safely manipulate SQL database directly (bypassing redmine API) ? - Added by Felix Schäfer about 1 year ago

 Unfortunately all the validation and wellformedness checks for the data happen in Redmine/Rails, there's not even foreign key constraints in the schema.
 Long story short, you won't have any guarantee that Redmine can handle the data you yourself change in the DB.